Examples of interacting particle systems on $\mathbb{Z}$ as Pfaffian point processes: annihilating and coalescing random walks: Introduction and statement of key results

 One non-translation invariant case has already been investigated, namely the edge gap probability $p(t, [L,\infty))$ for the annihilating particle system.
 This corresponds to the largest real eigenvalue in the real Ginibre ensemble and has been studied in \cite{RS} and \cite{PTZ}.
 The main theorem in \cite{PTZ} can be expressed as follows. \begin{Theorem} Consider the system of instantaneously annihilating Brownian motions on $\R$ with half-space maximal initial conditions.
 Then

-\end{Theorem} The techniques used here start with the Pfaffian point process kernel, but exploit a representation for the terms in the Fredholm Pfaffian in terms of a discrete time simple random walk, reducing the asymptotic to a simpler asymptotic for a single random walk.
+\end{Theorem} Notice that the applicability condition for the above statement involves only the ratio $L/\sqrt{t}$, so the theorem still applies even if $t$ is allowed to scale with $L$.
+The techniques used to prove Theorem \ref{thm4} start with the Pfaffian point process kernel, but exploit a representation for the terms in the Fredholm Pfaffian in terms of a discrete time simple random walk, reducing the asymptotic to a simpler asymptotic for a single random walk.
 We believe the same techniques will apply for the mixed coalescing/annihilating models.

 It is interesting to compare the above tail gap problem with the results connecting the statistics for interacting particles in the KPZ universality class, started with half-space initial conditions, with the Tracy-Widom distribution corresponding to the behaviour of the largest eigenvalue for Hermitian matrix models.
 The fact that annihilating Brownian motions appear as the limit for a large number of discrete interacting particle models, suggests that the distribution of the largest real eigenvalue for the real Ginibre ensemble may define an interesting universality class associated with statistics for non-Hermitian matrices.